thibmeu/http-message-signatures-directory/draft-meunier-web-bot-auth-architecture.md

 This `nonce` MUST be unique for the validity window of the signature, as defined by created and expires attributes.
 Because the `nonce` is controlled by the client, the origin needs to maintain a list of all nonces that it has seen that are still in the validity window of the signature.

-## Requesting a Message signature
+## Requesting a Message signature {#requesting-message-signature}

 {{Section 5 of HTTP-MESSAGE-SIGNATURES}} defines the `Accept-Signature` field which can be used to request a Message Signature from a client by an origin.
 Origin MAY choose to request signatures from clients that did not initially provide them.
-If requesting, origins MUST to request the same parameters as those defined by the {{generating-http-message-signature}}.
+If requesting, Origins MUST use the same parameters as those defined by the {{generating-http-message-signature}}.

 ## Validating Message signature

 Upon receiving an HTTP request, the origin has to verify the signature.
 The algorithm is provided in {{Section 3.2 of HTTP-MESSAGE-SIGNATURES}}.
 Similar to regular User-Agent check, this happens at the HTTP layer, once headers are received.

-Additional requirement are placed on this validation
+Additional requirements are placed on this validation:

-During step 4, the Origin MAY discard signatures for which the `tag` is not set to `web-bot-auth`.
+- During step 4, the Origin MAY discard signatures for which the `tag` is not set to `web-bot-auth`.
-During step 5, the Origin MAY discard signatures for which they do not know the `keyid`.
+- During step 5, the Origin MAY discard signatures for which they do not know the `keyid`.
-During step 5, if the keyid is unknown to the origin, they MAY fetch the provider directory as indicated by `Signature-Agent` header defined in Section 4 of {{DIRECTORY}}.
+- During step 5, if the keyid is unknown to the origin, they MAY fetch the provider directory as indicated by `Signature-Agent` header defined in Section 4 of {{DIRECTORY}}.

 ## Discovery

-This section describes the discovery mechanism for the automated agent directory.
+This section describes the discovery mechanism for the agent directory.

 The reference for discovery is a FQDN.
 It SHOULD provide a directory hosted on the well known registered in Section 4 of {{DIRECTORY}}.